-Be Fierce for Fair MARY MACKILLOP
+Be Fierce for Fair MACKILLOP today

+Class Activities Year 7 - 10

 The The activities below have been developed in line with the Australian Curriculum and focus on Mary MacKillop and the work of Mary MacKillop Today in Timor-Leste.
 The activities are designed using the 'See Judge Act' model with the addition of Pray.
 You may wish to use all or some of these activities to deepen students' understanding of Mary MacKillop's Feast Day.
 The suggestion is that you use at least one from each of the sections.

-todar

 Who is Saint Mary MacKillop?